dotnet/AspNetCore.Docs/aspnet/web-forms/overview/getting-started/getting-started-with-aspnet-45-web-forms/display_data_items_and_details.md

 - Model binding
 - Value providers

-## Adding a data control to display products
+## Add a data control to display products

 You have a few options to bind data to a server control.
 The most common include: